Stuart Wellington

 Stuart Lenton Wellington is an American comedian and bar proprietor based in Brooklyn, New York.
 With Dan McCoy, he is a co-creator of the bad-movie podcast The Flop House, which he has co-hosted since 2007 with McCoy and Elliott Kalan, moving to the All Things Comedy podcast network in October 2012 and then the Maximum Fun network in September 2014.
 He has been featured in The A.V.
 Club's Podmass column for his work on the podcast.

 In addition to appearing on the Flop House, Wellington also co-hosts Till Def do us Ppardy, along with Alexander Smith, an educational Def Leppard podcast which explores themes in Def Leppard's music.
-Wellington has also been named by Travis McElroy as his successor to take the latter's place in the eternal annual podcast Til Death Do Us Blart in the case of McElroy's untimely demise.